 - Your mind, brain and body are inextricably linked.

 - Your every thought produces a biochemical reaction in the brain.
 The brain then releases chemical signals that are transmitted to the body.

 - Just as all thoughts release biochemical reactions that lead to behavior, our repetitive, unconscious thoughts produce automatic, acquired patterns of behavior that are almost involuntary.
 These behavioral patterns are habits that become neurologically hardwired in the brain.

 - Mindful attention can change the brain and body.

 - Movement and bodywork can change the brain.

-- Meditation, imagery, prayer, yoga, tai chi and other spiritually-based practice are now an accepted part of mind-body medicine" (Richard Schaub, PhD)
+- Meditation, imagery, prayer, yoga, and tai chi are now an accepted part of mind-body medicine" (Richard Schaub, PhD)

-We use a combination of meditation, imagery, breathwork, movement, and energy medicine practices to facilitate healing and wellness.
+Walter uses a combination of approaches and practices including: mindfulness, imagery, breathwork, movement, self inquiry and EFT to facilitate healing and wellness.